Melioidosis

 Animal Models of Melioidosis

-We have extensive experience in creating and utilizing animal models that faithfully mimic the disease traits and therapeutic reactions of Melioidosis.
+We have broad experience in developing and working with animal models of Melioidosis specific for its disease features and their appropriate therapeutic responses.
 These models enable us to evaluate the safety and effectiveness of prospective therapeutics with precision.

 Non-Genetically Engineering Models | ||